Lydia: Persian Empire

 In 547 BC, the Lydian king Croesus besieged and captured the Persian city of Pteria in Cappadocia and enslaved its inhabitants.
 The Persian king Cyrus The Great marched with his army against the Lydians.
 The Battle of Pteria resulted in a stalemate, forcing the Lydians to retreat to their capital city of Sardis.
 Some months later the Persian and Lydian kings met at the Battle of Thymbra.
-Cyrus won and captured the capital city of Sardis by 546 BCE.
+Cyrus won and captured the capital city of Sardis by 546 BC.
 Lydia became a province (satrapy) of the Persian Empire.

 Hellenistic Empire

-Lydia remained a satrapy after Persia's conquest by Alexander the Great.
+Lydia remained a satrapy after the invasion and conquest of Persia by Alexander the Great.

 When Alexander's empire ended after his death, Lydia was possessed by the major Asian diadoch dynasty, the Seleucids, and when it was unable to maintain its territory in Asia Minor, Lydia was acquired by the Attalid dynasty of Pergamum.
 Its last king avoided the spoils and ravage of a Roman war of conquest by leaving the realm by testament to the Roman Empire.